1031-Systems/1031_Delivery/docs/Help.md

 for visual correlation.
 WARNING - Using this live playback may damage your mechanisms if it is not set up properly and the initial conditions not set properly.
 I wouldn't use it for anything other than lighting controls.

+At all times, the Current Time box will display the current playback time.
+Usually this will be a value that is in the visible range in the display.
+However, if the user has zoomed in or out or scrolled left or right, then the current playback time may not be visible.
+It should match the position of the green bar at all times.

 <a name="channels">
 &nbsp;